Lensing with generalized symmetrons: Generalized symmetrons

 Besides this standard symmetron model, a radiatively-stable symmetron has been developed \cite{Burrage2016}, and generalizations were discovered by using tomographic methods \cite{Brax2011,Brax2012}.
 The latter are the main subject of this article and discussed in what follows.
 Generalized symmetrons couple to the metric tensor via

 and have potentials \cite{BurrageSak}

+where $\Lambda$ describes a symmetron self-coupling constant which generally has the dimension of a mass, but is replaced $1/\Lambda^{2\beta-4} \to \lambda/4$ for $\beta =2$.
+Note that, for $\alpha =2$, also $\mu$ must be replaced by a dimensionless constant.
 The numbers $\alpha, \beta \in \mathbb{Z}^+$ label each model and are, in principle, arbitrary, but must adhere to $\beta > \alpha$.
 Choosing the smallest possible pair $(\alpha,\beta) = (1,2)$ recovers the standard symmetron model as given in Eq.\,\,(\ref{eq:Standard}).
 Each choice for $(\alpha,\beta)$ leads to a model that has similar qualitative features to the standard symmetron.
 This means, the potential in Eq.\,\,(\ref{eq:General}) is also represented by Fig.\,\,\ref{fig:Profil}, a generalized symmetron fifth force is screened in regimes where $\rho > \mu^{4-2\alpha}\mathcal{M}^{2\alpha}$ since there $\varphi_0 = 0$, and in unscreened regimes the field's vev takes on the form

 In an unscreened situation a generalized symmetron has a mass

 while in case of total screening, this becomes